 Hybrid Seeds Vs GMOs

-Today, with sophisticated and very expensive lab techniques (like retroviruses and gene guns), we can now manipulate and combine the DNA of species that could never, ever breed in nature—like fish and tomatoes, Brazil nuts and soybeans, or bacteria and corn.
-We can even genetically engineer cows to produce human breast milk!
+But today, with sophisticated and expensive lab techniques (like retroviruses and gene guns), we can now manipulate and combine the DNA of species that could never, ever breed in nature—like fish and tomatoes, Brazil nuts and soybeans, or bacteria and corn.

-Whatever you believe, don’t believe for one second that GM crops are anything like other forms of seed breeding.
+Whatever you believe, don’t believe for one second that transgenic GM crops are anything like other forms of seed breeding.
+Genetically modified foods have no precedent in nature.
 Only GMO crops cross the species barrier, making them the biggest ecological experiment ever conducted on the planet.

 A Brief History of GMOs